Ómicron: What are the symptoms of the covid variant and how do they differ from the “clinical picture” of IHU?

 “Omicron is probably more, much more similar to the mild variants that we see in people who have been vaccinated with delta than anything else,” he explained.

-“And so it will produce cold-like symptoms that people won’t recognize as covid if they just believe the official government recommendation.”
+“And therefore it will produce cold-like symptoms that people will not recognize as covid if they just believe the official government recommendation.”

 Christina Marriott, Executive Director of the Royal Society for Public Health (RSPH) says: “Growing evidence shows that people who have received two doses of the vaccine generally have less severe symptoms, such as headache, runny nose, sneezing. , sore throat and loss of smell ”.